 “When performing with my ukulele club, I used to be nervous and couldn’t play with conviction.
 I followed one of Linor’s stage fright workshops.
 Meeting her triggered the desire in me to take up singing.

 It used to be my conviction that singing is something that other people do, not me.
 I trusted Linor, I felt comfortable with her.
 At first the exercises felt a bit unnatural.
 But as the results came, singing started to get actually really fun.

 When my brother prepared for his wedding, I let myself be persuaded to perform.
 Linor gave me performance exercises.
 For example, in one exercise I had to sing for her while she as an audience member played distracted.
 My task was to draw her back in.
-This turned out to be a life saving exercises.
+This turned out to be a life saving exercise.
 At the wedding, as I started my song, many people were talking.
 Without the exercise I might have gotten discouraged or silent.
 Now I just kept singing and drew them in.

 After the performance I got nice compliments but what I care most about is putting my feeling into something that I care about."

 'During my performances in the past, nerves would take over, and I could not deliver the aria from a place of confidence and know-how.
 But in a recent performance, thanks to Linors course Make singing click and classes, I sang like a resurrected being!
 The exact tricks from her course, elaborated in private Skype lessons, and her support as a teacher, made the performance stellar - internally and for the audience as well.'

 Your technique doesn’t have to be splendid to move the audience

 You just have to (l)earn your place on stage

 Singing on stage is a different beast altogether: your body and mind behave differently.
 You won't improve the most by simply doing it a ton of times.
 Instead, if you have a set of tools and exercises, you will get better at those.
 This will leverage your stage performance.
 It's knowing what to practice.
 It's just a system you should follow.